se-edu/guides/tutorials/javaFxPart1.md

 ## Lifecycle of a JavaFX  application

 Imagine yourself as a director of a play.
 First you provision the props that you will feature in your play.
 These can be hand props for your actors to interact with or even set dressings just to liven up the background.
-You then decide where to layout the props for every scene.
+You then decide where to place the props for every scene.
 With a proper script in hand, you can finally approach a theatre and request for a stage.
-There on, it’s just a matter of pulling the curtains on your masterpiece.
+Thereafter, it’s just a matter of pulling the curtains on your masterpiece.

 <puml src="images/javafx/JavaFxHierarchy.puml" />

 A JavaFX application is like a play you are directing.
-Instead of creating props, you create `Nodes` (`Nodes` are the fundamental building blocks of a JavaFX application), and place them onto a `Scene` (a scene is a graph of `Node`s).
+Instead of creating props, you create `Node`s (`Node`s are the fundamental building blocks of a JavaFX application), and place them onto a `Scene` (a scene is a graph of `Node`s).
 Then, you set your `Scene` on a `Stage` provided by JavaFX.
 When you call `Stage#show()` method, JavaFX renders a window with your `Stage` on it.

 Well, that's a very high-level view of how JavaFX works.
 The actual implementation of a Java FX is a bit more (ahem...) "involved".
-This tutorial takes you through the steps of building a typical Java FX application, using a chatbot application called Duke, as a running example.
-Given below is what the end result can look like, if you follow this tutorial until the end.
+This tutorial takes you through the steps of building a typical Java FX application, using a chatbot application called Duke as a running example.
+Given below is what the end result can look like if you follow this tutorial until the end:

 <video oncontextmenu="return false;" width="700px" autoplay muted loop>
 <source src="videos/javafx/DynamicStyleDemo.mp4" type="video/mp4">